NEU20205988John/GraphBuilder/README.md

 # GraphBuilder

-This is a project inspired by my Data Structure & Algorithm Course homework, it's used to create and visualize graphs both directed or undirected, and supports underlaying data structure of either adjacent list or multiple adjacent list
+It's used to create and visualize graphs both directed or undirected, and supports underlaying data structure of either adjacent list or multiple adjacent list

 ## Functionalities